bioinfo-pf-curie/PacBioRunQC/README.md

 ### **Introduction**

-The main goal of the `pbRunQC` pipeline is to perform quality controls on long reads sequencing reads (PacBio), regardless the sequencing application.
+The main goal of the `PacBioRunQC` pipeline is to perform quality controls on long reads sequencing reads (PacBio), regardless the sequencing application.
 It was designed to help sequencing facilities to validate the quality of the generated data.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.